 JW Player Alternatives: DaCast

 The final alternative that we’ll consider in this article are our own streaming solutions, the DaCast SaaS platform.
 While we do think it is an ideal option for many users, it may not be the right fit for every broadcasters.
 Our goal here is to offer an honest comparison to provide you with the best possible information.

 DaCast was founded in 2010 after two years of development.
 Between our San Francisco-based office and an office in Paris, we’ve served more than 100,000 live streamers in dozens of countries around the world.

 DaCast video platform

-The services offered by DaCast revolve around live streaming and on-demand video hosting.
-We also provide the same services for audio-only users, such as internet radio stations.
+The services that DaCast offers revolve around live streaming and on-demand video hosting.
+In addition, we provide the same services for audio-only users, such as internet radio stations.

 The DaCast online video platform is built around an online management platform.
 From this hub, you can upload and manage content and start live streams easily.
 DaCast delivers content via the Akamai live streaming CDN (Content Delivery Network), a fast and global Tier 1 CDN.